YGNT7777/Merge-Monitor/README.md

 # Merge-Monitor

-A github action bot that checks in pull request if files has been changed based of the lockedFiles.txt.
-If there has been changesthen it will automatically reject the pull request
+A GitHub Action that blocks PRs if they modify any files listed in lockedFiles.txt.

+# How to use:

+When you add the github action to your repo, on the lockedFiles.txt add the name of the files that you don't want outsiders to change

+If you want to allow a pull request to go through even if it modifies locked files, you can add a special label: BYPASS_LABEL By adding the label you skip the check

 # Demos: